icrossfield-bjss/android-sdk-v2/mobile-connect-demo/readMe.md

 ## Mobile Connect Android SDK

-This README supercedes any others in this project tree.

 ## Motivation

 Mobile Connect Android SDK is designed to help developers quickly bootstrap their own solutions by seeing how it works and what is required.